jschmidtnj/Interactive-Lab-Hub/Lab 4/README.md

 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+TODO - add video here

+I learned from my classmates that they overall liked the 2fa idea, but I should spend some time making the device smaller and less complex.
+One thing that would help is to integrate a battery into the device, instead of needing to plug it into the wall or use an external battery bank.
+Another thought they had was to use a microcontroller (an ESP32) or a similar low-powered, smaller device, in order to provide the same functionality.
+Given more time and resources, this is the approach that I would go down.

+We also discussed the main benefits of using the Pi 2FA over your phone for unlocking.
+One benefit is if you lose your phone / if it is stolen, you are still able to get into your accounts.
+Another is security by obscurity.
+Bad actors will have a harder time breaking into such a unique 2FA device, especially if each device has a unique set of input components that work together to create an intricate password.